 What is a Fault Line Cake?

-A fault line cake mimics what a fault line looks like on the Earth's surface.
 Except this one is edible, since it's made out of buttercream and sprinkles instead of rocks.
 To me, it looks as if the frosting of the cake is bursting open to reveal the sparkling precious gems (aka sprinkles) beneath the surface.

-Using Fondant
+Tips on Using Fondant

 I don't know about you, but sometimes I get into the mode of a ridiculous optimist.
 I figured, if I'm already trying a brand new technique that looks difficult and time consuming, why not try TWO new decorating techniques at the same time!?
 How hard can it be?? *foreshadowing*

-I picked up a box of fondant from my local grocery store and went to town.
-Fondant can be made at home, but at least I had enough sense of time to buy it pre-made.
-If you've never worked with fondant before, it's basically a sugar paste that looks and feels like soft polymer clay.
+- Use Store Bought Fondant: I picked up a box of fondant from my local grocery store and went to town.
+Fondant can be made at home, but I find it way easier to buy it pre-made.

-Royal Icing
+Tips on Using Royal Icing

 Pro Tip #1: When you're decorating with sprinkles, I recommend to put a large baking sheet underneath.
 This will help catch all the sprinkles that don't stick to the icing, so it'll make clean-up way easier.